Accommodation for postgraduate students

 You also need to budget for ongoing monthly expenses such as power, internet, transport, food and personal items.
 Refer to https://www.studyinnewzealand.govt.nz/live-work/cost-of-living or https://www.numbeo.com/cost-of-living/in/Christchurch for cost of living information.

 Do not sign a contract or agreement without viewing a property personally, therefore, we recommend that you arrange temporary accommodation for when you first arrive in Christchurch to enable you time to find a property that you will be happy in.
-For families, we recommend arriving on your own first as temporary accommodation can be sourced on campus whilst you find a suitable house to enable your family to join you.
+For families, we recommend arriving on your own first as temporary accommodation can be booked on campus at Sonoda whilst you find a suitable house to enable your family to join you.
 Temporary accommodation for a family can be very expensive.

 Find out more about renting privately.